jeremykendall/vagrant-manifests/README.md

 site.
 Pull requests, comments, and constructive ridicule are welcome.

 There are two separate manifests included in this project.
-One is a test bed/POC for provisioning personal and commercial work servers, and the other is the result of following the Vagrant [Getting Started](http://vagrantup.com/docs/getting-started/index.html) guide.
+One is a test bed/POC for provisioning personal and work servers, and the other is the result of following the Vagrant [Getting Started](http://vagrantup.com/docs/getting-started/index.html) guide.